 Under Health & Safety Code Section 33334.16, as to all real property acquired by the Housing Successor from the former redevelopment agency, the Housing Successor must initiate activities for the development of affordable housing within five (5) years of the date the Department of Finance ("DOF") approved such property as a housing asset.
-For the City of Fresno, the date of DOF's approval was August 31, 2012; consequently, the deadline to initiate development activity is August 31, 2017.
+The deadline to initiate development activity is February 11, 2019, five years from the Sacramento Superior court ruling confirming that the FHS owns all affordable housing assets of the former Agency as listed in a housing asset transfer schedule prepared by the FHS and submitted to the DOF on August 1, 2012.
 The Housing Successor's parcels may be eligible for an extension of time.
-As shown on the attached Housing Successor to the Redevelopment Agency Annual Report for the Fiscal Year 2017-18, the Housing Successor owned as of June 30, 2018, 17 uncommitted parcels (mostly single family lots) where development activity for affordable housing must be initiated.
-Since that time one parcel (329 College) is now under development as an affordable single family home; and, 8 parcels are under negotiation for affordable single family residential development.
-Lastly, one parcel (3702 Ventura) is undergoing due diligence pursuant to a proposed Purchase and Sale Agreement for multifamily mixed-use.
+As shown on the attached Housing Successor owned as of June 30, 2019, seven uncommitted parcels where development activity for affordable housing must be initiated.
+Of the uncommitted parcels two are under negotiation for affordable single family residential development.